MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity.md

 The table below provides a summary of features, the capacity they require, and the specific SKU that is needed for each one.

 In this table, a custom app refers to a web app created using embedded analytics.
-When you embed to a custom web app as a developer (using the JavaScript or .NET SDKs, or the REST APIs), you have the ability to control and customize the UX.
-This ability is not available when you use other embedding options, such as Power BI service and Power BI Mobile.
+When you embed to a custom web app as a developer (using the JavaScript or .NET SDKs, or the REST APIs), you can control and customize the UX.
+This ability isn't available with other embedding options, such as Power BI service and Power BI Mobile.

 | Scenario | Azure   | Office          |
 |----------|---------|-----------------|